jackseceng/LinkShort/readme.md

 - [x] Sanitises input from user for both URLs and extensions on requests
 - [x] Checks user input for URLs that begin with *HTTPS* only
 - [ ] Checks submitted URLs for internet reputation before generating them, reject poor reputation URLs
-- [x] Nice looking frontend with CSS and HTML
+- [x] Frontend with good looking CSS and HTML animations and colours
 - [x] Handles errors gracefully, with 404 and 500 error pages rendered to the users
-- [x] Containerised with docker compose using
+- [x] Containerised with docker compose using secrets management for credentials
 - [ ] Kubernetes deployment configuration with database in stateful sets
 - [ ] Demonstration application set up and deployed on cloud provider